adelekedare/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -na:Display user and group id numerically

-mkdir -p:It creates sub-directories of a directory
+mkdir :It creates  a directory

+mv:moving of file